yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

 ## Recreating sample code

 1. Save the following code into file called `iris_classifier.py`.
-This file defines a machine learning service spec with BentoML:
+This code defines a machine learning service that requires a scikit-learn model with BentoML.
+It asks BentoML to figure out the required pip dependencies, also defined an API which is the entry point for accessing this machine learning service:

     ```python
     from bentoml import env, artifacts, api, BentoService